meta-toolkit/meta/search-tutorial.md

 {% endhighlight %}

-The top 10 documents for each query are then displayed along with the time taken to run the all the queries.
+The top 10 documents for each query are then displayed along with the time taken to run all the queries.

 ## Writing code